Introduction

 - Cost: 17€ for two with our tent.

-Read: Stage 1: Les Houches to Les Contamines
+Read: TMB Stage 1: Guide from Les Houches to Les Contamines

 Variant 1: Bivouac Nant Borrant

-If you continue along the TMB trail for another 1h or so, you will arrive in the shelter of Nant Borrant.
+If you continue along the TMB trail for another 1h or so, you will arrive at the mountain hut of Nant Borrant.
 There you can stay overnight.
 Next to it, you will find a wild camping area marked “Bivouac” where you can camp for free.

-- Service: Dry toilets, drinkable water at the shelter, and meals available at the shelter.
+- Service: Dry toilets, drinkable water, and meals available at the shelter.

 Variant 2: Refuge de la Balme

 Continue for an additional 1h to get to the Refuge de la Balme.
 Right under it, you will find a wild camping area marked “Bivouac” where you can camp for free.
-So, you also have the option here of camping or staying in a shelter.
+So, you also have the option here to camp or stay in a shelter.

 - Service: Public toilets, drinkable water, sinks, meals available at the shelter